julien6387/supvisors/supvisors/test/use_cases/scenario_1/scenario_1.rst

     [bash] > supervisorctl -c etc/supervisord_localhost.conf restart_application CONFIG scenario_1
     scenario_1 restarted

-Here is a snapshot of the Application page of the |Supvisors| Web UI for the Scenario 1 application.
+Here is a snapshot of the Application page of the |Supvisors| Web UI for the :program:`Scenario 1` application.

 .. image:: images/supvisors_scenario_1.png
     :alt: Supvisors Use Cases - Scenario 1